Dummy link to fix Firefox-Bug: First child with tabindex is ignored

 There are five youth centers in Jena that offer leisure and educational activities in the afternoons and sometimes at weekends:

 All open child and youth work facilities also organize vacation activities.
-Jach year the city together with the Jena Alliance for Families publishes a summer holiday brochure and brochures are also published for the winter, Easter and fall vacations.
+Every year, the city publishes a summer vacation brochure together with the Jenaer Bündnis für Familie and brochures are also published for the winter, Easter and autumn vacations.
 The current vacation brochure can be found opposite under Downloads.

 You can find an overview of the youth associations from the scouts to the sports youth at the Demokratischer Jugendring Jena e.
 V.